National statistical institute

 SPPI is internally consistent.
 Indices of higher levels of aggregation were obtained by weighting the indices by lower levels of aggregation.

 Comparisons are made with sub-indices of CPI when there is an analogue of the PPI in the services.

 In August 2021 a new online information system for data collection, data editing and data processing of STS information was put into operation.
 Information system "Business Cycles" provides more efficient way of collecting data from enterprises.
 This new system save recourses, reduce the burden of the reporting units and the quality of short term indicators is improved.

 Information for calculating the indices derived from the quarterly sample survey of producer prices of companies.

 |Frequency of data collection|

-Companies completed the questionnaire online through a specially designed information system "Short-term business statistics" or send the completed questionnaires in the Regional Statistical Offices and relevant officers bring them into the system.
+Companies completed the questionnaire online through a specially designed information system "Business Cycles" or send the completed questionnaires in the Regional Statistical Offices and relevant officers bring them into the system.